 This disambiguates utilization and saturation, making it clear that utilization is “busy time %” and saturation is “backlog.”
 These terms are very different from things a person might confuse with them, such as “disk utilization” as an expression of how much disk space is left.

-Tom Wilkie’s RED Method
+The RED Method

-Tom Wilkie introduced this acronym in a talk on monitoring microservices in 2015.
+I first saw this acronym in a talk on monitoring microservices in 2015.
 The acronym stands for Rate, Errors, and Duration.
 These are request-scoped, not resource-scoped as the USE method is.
 Duration is explicitly taken to mean distributions, not averages.